 What Is Verizon 5G Home Internet?

 With Verizon 5G Home Internet, you get your Internet access through an Internet gateway box that communicates with the nearest Verizon cell tower wirelessly.
 It’s very much like using a cell phone as an Internet hotspot.
 The Verizon Internet Gateway box even has a phone number assigned to it!
 If this sounds disconcerting to you, it did to me also.
-Could this even have half as much bandwidth as a direct cable connection?
+Could this have as much bandwidth as a direct cable connection?
 Keep reading.

 Setup and Installation